Skip to content

 We can use constrained docking to dock a Ligand to a Protein while constraining certain atoms to certain locations.

-Typically, these constraints are computed a reference docked pose for another (similar) Ligand, using a Maximum Common Substructure (MCS) shared across Ligands.
+Typically, these constraints are computed from a reference docked pose for another (similar) ligand, using a Maximum Common Substructure (MCS) shared across ligands.

 # view poses